Missouri Vital Records

 Certified Copies of Vital Records, Post-1910

-In order to obtain certified copies of birth and death records filed after 1909, researchers must contact the Missouri Department of Health and Human Services, Bureau of Vital Records.
+In order to obtain certified copies of birth and death records filed after 1909, researchers must contact the Missouri Department of Health and Senior Services, Bureau of Vital Records.

 The Bureau of Vital Records has certificates of Missouri births from 1910 to the present.
 The Bureau also maintains certificates of Missouri deaths that are less than fifty years old.
 The Archives maintains death certificates more than fifty years old, but cannot issue certified copies.